cuencaalexander/Caffeine-Tracker-Frontend/README.md

 ## Setup

 After cloning the project, go into the 'Caffeine-Tracker-Frontend' directory and run the following command to install the npm packages:

 ### `npm install`

 ## To run project locally

+(First, you have to have the Caffeine-Tracker-Backend app running before you run the Frontend app, please look at the README.md file corresponding to the Caffeine-Tracker-Backend to run and/or install it.)

 In the project directory, you can run: